Payers see price leverage with entry of Merck hepatitis C drug

 Analysts estimate that Gilead, with $14 billion in hepatitis C drug sales for the first nine months of 2015, controls about 93 percent of the U.S. market, compared with AbbVie's 7 percent.

-"Given Merck's interest in participating in such a large market, we model and fully expect increased price competition and we also view Merck's list price as a rational way to stay out of the drug pricing spotlight," Seamus Fernandez, an analyst with healthcare investment bank Leerink, said in a research note.
+"Given Merck's interest in participating in such a large market, we model and fully expect increased price competition and we also view Merck's list price as a rational way to stay out of the drug pricing spotlight," Leerink analyst Seamus Fernandez said in a research note.

 UBS has forecast that Merck will get 8 percent of the U.S. genotype 1 market this year, rising to 15 percent in 2019.